Morris Claiborne: 2012

-On July 23, 2012, the Dallas Cowboys signed Claiborne to a fully guaranteed four-year, $16.4 million contract that includes a signing bonus of $10.3 million.
+On July 23, 2012, the Cowboys signed Claiborne to a fully guaranteed four-year, $16.4 million contract that includes a signing bonus of $10.3 million.

 Claiborne was not able to physically participate at rookie minicamp and organized team activities as he recovered from surgery on his wrist.
 During training camp, Claiborne competed to be a starting cornerback against Mike Jenkins.
 Head coach Jason Garrett named Claiborne and Brandon Carr the starting cornerbacks to begin the regular season.
 They began the season starting alongside free safety Gerald Sensabaugh, strong safety Barry Church, and nickelback Orlando Scandrick.

-He made his professional regular season debut and first career start in the Dallas Cowboys’ season-opener at the New York Giants and recorded four solo tackles during their 24–17 victory.
+He made his professional regular season debut and first career start in the Dallas Cowboys' season-opener at the New York Giants and recorded four solo tackles during their 24–17 victory.
 On October 21, 2012, Claiborne recorded two combined tackles, deflected two passes, and made his first career interception as the Cowboys defeated the Carolina Panthers 19–14 in Week 7.
-Claiborne intercepted a pass by Panthers’ quarterback Cam Newton, that was originally intended for wide receiver Louis Murphy, during the second quarter.
-On December 9, 2012, Claiborne sustained laceration to his face during the third quarter of the Cowboys’ 20–19 victory at the Cincinnati Bengals in Week 14.
-The following week, he was inactive and missed the Cowboys’ 27–24 win against the Pittsburgh Steelers in Week 15.
+Claiborne intercepted a pass by Panthers' quarterback Cam Newton, that was originally intended for wide receiver Louis Murphy, during the second quarter.
+On December 9, 2012, Claiborne sustained laceration to his face during the third quarter of the Cowboys' 20–19 victory at the Cincinnati Bengals in Week 14.
+The following week, he was inactive and missed the Cowboys' 27–24 win against the Pittsburgh Steelers in Week 15.
 In Week 16, he collected a season-high ten combined tackles (nine solo) and deflected two passes during a 34–31 loss to the New Orleans Saints.
 He finished his rookie season in 2012 with 55 combined tackles (43 solo), eight pass deflections, and one interception in 15 games and 15 starts.